-4-ingredient cauliflower minis, made in a mini muffin tin with chickpea flour, plus nutritional yeast for cheese-y flavor.
-Perfect for snacks and appetizers.
+Vegan cauliflower cheese bites, made in a mini muffin tin with only 4 ingredients, including chickpea flour and nutritional yeast for cheese-y flavor.
+Perfect for snacks and appetizers!

 Let’s get right to it.

 Snacks.
 I need snacks, you need snacks, we all need snacks.

 Vegetable snacks?
 I am all for it.
 But it’s hard to cozy up to a plate of baby carrots and celery sticks on a cold, dark, February day.

 Talk about yum.
 And ease.
 And all-around appeal!
 They are:

 Despite their heartiness, each mini has a mere 22 calories, so you can munch a bunch (which you will want to do).
 Take that, crudité. :).

 Here’s what you need to get these in the oven: (1) about half of a head of cauliflower (8 ounces/227 g), chopped somewhat finely, (2) 1/2 cup chickpea flour, (3) 2 tablespoons of nutritional yeast (it’s what gives the bites their cheese-y flavor), and (4) a tablespoon of olive oil (or your favorite oil).
 You’ll need a bit of water, salt & pepper, too.

 Simply whisk everything, except the cauliflower in a large bowl, until blended and smooth.

 You can add any and all kinds of additional flavors here, if you want to jazz things up.
 For example, herbs (chopped fresh or dried; rosemary or Italian seasoning are always good choices), a smidge of mustard (to add a subtle sharpness to the cheese flavor), or spices (e.g., chile powder, smoked paprika, cumin, curry powder).